evanx/redex/README.md

 It is a Node-based message router.

-It can be used to compose runtime plumbing for decoupled microservices.
+It can be used to compose runtime plumbing for reactive microservices.

 We implement basic processors for HTTP and Redis-backed queues.